rybinaanya/YihW/docking/input_files/readme.md

-Input files for blind docking
+Input files for a blind molecular docking: